lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

     An `odfc` fileshare is also created for the Office Container but it is not used for the moment.
   - A Private Endpoint is created for the Storage Account and the required DNS configuration is also created.
   - 3 dedicated AD security groups are created and the required role assignments are done
-    - `<HostPoolName> - FSLogix Contributor` (`Storage File Data SMB Share Contributor` role assignment on the Azure File Share): This AD group will contain the end-users that will have a FSLogix Profile Container.
+    - `<HostPoolName> - FSLogix Contributor` (`Storage File Data SMB Share Contributor` role assignment on the Azure File Share): This AD group will contain the end-users that will have a FSLogix Profile Container (all test users - via the `AVD Users` AD security Group).
     - `<HostPoolName> - FSLogix Elevated Contributor` (`Storage File Data SMB Share Elevated Contributor` role assignment on the Azure File Share)
     - `<HostPoolName> - FSLogix Reader` (`Storage File Data SMB Share Reader` role assignment on the Azure File Share)
   - A GPO is also created (name : `<HostPoolName> - FSLogix Settings`) with some settings for: